 The price tag for a Harvard education may be a bit scary, but keep in mind that the average need-based scholarship is $42,000, which goes a long way to help offset the cost.
 And a Harvard MBA opens doors that you might not have access to otherwise.

 Fisher College offers an MBA in Strategic Leadership.
-Students can also add a focus in accounting or sports administration if they choose.
+Students can also add a focus in healthcare management or sports administration if they choose.
 The program prepares students to become successful business professionals who apply the skills and knowledge they learn in new roles with increased responsibility.

 Students apply their knowledge to help solve specific business problems through experiential learning activities.
 Throughout the program, students form small teams to work together on real business cases.
 The goal of the program is to prepare students for positions of higher responsibility in the business world.